SoundScapeRenderer/ssr/doc/manual/renderers.rst

 convolution the system latency is reduced but computational load is increased.

-The HRIRs ``impulse_responses/hrirs/hrirs_fabian.wav`` we have included in the SSR are HRIRs of 512 taps of the FABIAN mannequin  in an anechoic environment.
-See the file ``hrirs_fabian_documentation.pdf`` for details of the measurement.
+The HRIRs ``data/impulse_responses/hrirs/hrirs_fabian.wav`` we have included in the SSR are HRIRs of 512 taps of the FABIAN mannequin [Lindau2007]_ in an anechoic environment.
+See the file ``data/impulse_responses/hrirs/hrirs_fabian_ documentation.pdf`` for details of the measurement.

+..
+[Lindau2007] Alexander Lindau and Stefan Weinzierl.
+FABIAN - Schnelle
+    Erfassung binauraler Raumimpulsantworten in mehreren Freiheitsgraden.
+In Fortschritte der Akustik, DAGA Stuttgart, 2007.

 Preparing HRIR sets
 ~~~~~~~~~~~~~~~~~~~